epfl-ada/ada-2024-project-leonardodatavinci/README.md

 - We specify only the US because there is enough data and only the northern hemisphere!
 And state-specific, so nice granularity!
 - BeerAdvocate, because more data and focus on US

-### 0. Intro: show that there is something going on!
+### 0. Intro: Show That There Is Something Going On!

 **Question:**
 Why is it worth investigating  seasonal fluctuations in beer ratings?